The Preferences Panes

 If you do not have a camera it will display a large grey space the same size with a message to make you check if any On switch on the camera is selected.

-If you have two cameras then an extra drop down appears.
-The bit that reads "Automatically Open iChat when External Camera is On" will only be effected by External Cameras that have an On switch/setting like the external iSight or a Firewire DV camcorder or converter.
+If you have two cameras then an extra drop down appears (As in the picture).
+The bit that reads "Automatically Open iChat when Camera is On" will only be effected by External Cameras that have an On switch/setting like the external iSight or a firewire DV camcorder or converter.
 USB Cameras with no switch will not cause iChat to start up.
 An Added bonus though, is that iChat will log back in again if you lose the connection to AIM if you have a suitable external camera.

 The bar, Grey (and Green when you talk) under your Video picture is a graphical representation of the sound your Mic is picking up.
 The Volume is controlled as an System wide Input control in System Preferences > Sound > Input tab where the Mic choice also has to match.

-You an choose here to repeat any Alert (ring) sound for incoming Video or Audio Invites, separate from the Alerts pane.
+You an choose here to repeat any Alert sound for incoming Video or audio Invites, separate from the Alerts pane.